-TWENTY!
-That was old when Jebediah first shambled on stage in their shorts and sneakers and blue hair and dimples and grins and smirks and started bouncing off the walls with their roaring riffs and soaring pop hooks and tore the lid off the Big Day Out and the Hottest 100 overnight.
+It was almost 23 years ago that Jebediah first shambled on stage in their shorts, sneakers, blue hair, dimples, grins and smirks and started bouncing off the walls with their roaring riffs and soaring pop hooks, tearing the lid off the Big Day Out and the Hottest 100 overnight.

 It's impossible for an Australian of a certain vintage to imagine those late '90s summers without those delirious early Jebs singles — ‘Jerks of Attention’, ‘Leaving Home’, ‘Teflon’, ‘Harpoon’, ‘Animal’ — blasting out of every car radio and festival PA from Summersault to the Falls to Homebake.

 Kevin Mitchell, Chris Daymond, Vanessa Thornton and Brett Mitchell were mostly teenagers when they set out: brothers and best mates from some far-flung Perth high school who'd accidentally stumbled into the first division of the global rock'n'roll perpetual and given it a cheeky kick up the arse while running rings around it with guitars in the air.

 23 years later, of course... um, actually, nothing much has changed.

 "We'd easily been going for ten years," says Vanessa, "before the thought even occurred to me that we weren't the new kids anymore.
 For so long, I just felt like we were the young kids from the other side of the country who were allowed to play with the grown-ups.
 And I was happy with that."

 Who wasn't?
 The spontaneous arrival of Jebediah on the alt. airwaves was an act of contagious glee perpetrated by four young'uns who simply knew no better than to crank up the volume and rock.
 A Jebediah gig was like an injection of youth in all its naïve, joyful, mischievous, uncluttered glory.